Skip to content

 ·

-6 min read
+8 min read

-What is Talent Development?
+What Is Talent Development?

 So, what does talent development mean?

 Talent development, also known as HR talent development, is a strategy used to teach employees new skills and abilities.
 This usually includes upskilling and reskilling, as well as preparing employees for promotions and career advancement.
 Talent development can also be a useful tool for uncovering hidden talent.
-Development can take the form of training, L&D, mentorship, or coaching.
+Development can take the form of training, employee upskilling, L&D, mentorship, or coaching.
 Ultimately, the aim is to develop, motivate, and retain top talent.

 Aside from boosting professional development on an individual level, talent development also benefits employers.
 This is because the right talent development strategy can align employees with business goals and objectives.
 This, in turn, helps organizations stay competitive in a continuously evolving global market.